 Failure to Identify Charges in Fort Worth

-Have you been arrested and charged for Failure to Identify?
+Have you been arrested and charged for Failure to Identify in Fort Worth or surrounding city in Tarrant County, Texas?
 If you are facing prosecution for the crime of Failure to Identify, it is critical to your freedom to find an experienced criminal lawyer that has a proven track record of dealing with failure to identify cases in Tarrant County.

 Texas Penal Code Regarding Failure to Identify

 According to Texas Penal Code, Title 8: Offenses Against Public Administration, Chapter 38: Obstructing Governmental Operation, Section 38.02.

 If you are facing a charge of Fail to ID, the Tarrant County District Attorney’s Office will be required to prove the following elements of Failure to Identify beyond a reasonable doubt:

 - A person commits an offense if he intentionally refuses to give his name, residence address, or date of birth to a peace officer who has lawfully arrested the person and requested the information.